quantran88/weatherapp/README.md

 - Deploy the app to Firebase Hosting:
 + Chạy lệnh firebase deploy --only hosting
 ## Feature
-+Tìm kiếm thời tiết theo thành phố hoặc quốc gia.
-+Xem dự báo thời tiết hàng ngày.
-+Lưu trữ lịch sử tìm kiếm.
-+Giao diện đáp ứng với thiết kế hiện đại.
++ Search for weather information by city or country.
++ View daily weather forecasts.
++ Save search history.
++ Responsive UI with a modern design.
 ## Usage
-+Mở ứng dụng trong trình duyệt.
-+Nhập tên thành phố hoặc quốc gia vào thanh tìm kiếm.
-+Bấm nút "Tìm kiếm" để xem thông tin thời tiết hiện tại và dự báo.
++ Open the app in a web browser.
++ Enter the name of a city or country in the search bar.
++ Click the "Search" button to view current weather and forecasts.
 ## Project structure
 weatherapp/
 │
 ├── lib/
-│   ├── main.dart                        # Tệp chính khởi động ứng dụng
+│   ├── main.dart                        # Main entry point of the application
-│   ├──ui/screens/                       # Các màn hình UI chính
+│   ├──ui/screens/                       # Main UI screens
-│   ├──ui/provider/                      # Quản lý việc lấy dữ liệu thời tiết và vị trí người dùng │   └──data/weather_repository/          # Các dịch vụ gọi API │
+│   ├──ui/provider/                      # Manages weather data retrieval and user location │   └──data/weather_repository/          # API service handling
+│
-└── pubspec.yaml                         # Tệp cấu hình dự án và các gói phụ thuộc
+└── pubspec.yaml                         # Project configuration and dependencies